radius-project/docs/docs/content/concepts/architecture/environments-concept/_index.md

+---
+type: docs
+title: "Environments concept"
+linkTitle: "Environments concept"
+description: "Learn about the Radius Environments concept."
+weight: 300
+---
+<!-- TODO retire this page. move this topic's fresh content to either Concepts.Overview or Concepts.Architecture. -->

 Environments are the combination of two things:

-<!-- TODO retire this page. move this topic's fresh content to either Concepts.Overview or Concepts.Architecture. -->

 - A **control-plane** which communicates with the rad CLI
 - A **runtime** to which applications are deployed